-The U.S. automaker, which emerged from bankruptcy in July after falling victim to a worldwide auto crisis, had been seeking to sell the two loss-making units.
-Some analysts say the European market that they operate in is burdened with as much as 20 percent too much production capacity.
+Some analysts say the European market in which Opel and Saab operate is burdened with as much as 20 percent too much capacity.

-But on Tuesday GM's deal to sell its Swedish unit Saab to niche luxury carmaker Koenigsegg, backed by China's BAIC, collapsed after the buyer walked away.
+On Tuesday GM's deal to sell Saab to niche luxury carmaker Koenigsegg, backed by China's BAIC, collapsed after the buyer walked away.

 SAAB'S UNCERTAIN FUTURE